Blockstream/green_android/README.md

 #### Rebuild the checkpoints (optional)

+Checkpoint files reduce the amount of data that SPV has to download.
+The checkpoint data is rebuilt periodically but you may wish to update it if you will be making and testing changes.

-Start on localhost Bitcoin Core on both MainNet and TestNet and make sure they are synchronized and finished booting (verifying blocks, etc)
+To rebuild, start both MAINNET and TESTNET instances of bitcoind on localhost.
+Make sure they are fully synchronized and have finished booting (verifying blocks, etc).

-MainNet:
+On MAINNET:

 `./gradlew --project-dir=bitcoinj/tools buildMainnetCheckpoints && mv bitcoinj/tools/checkpoints app/src/production/assets/checkpoints`

-TestNet:
+On TESTNET:

 `./gradlew --project-dir=bitcoinj/tools buildTestnetCheckpoints && mv bitcoinj/tools/checkpoints-testnet app/src/btctestnet/assets/checkpoints`

-or for both in one go run:
+Or to build both at once, run:

 `./buildCheckpoints.sh`